 Term Expires: June 30, 2021

 Frank Dubeck, Jr. M.D. was appointed in 2015 by Governor Andrew Cuomo.
-Dubeck currently serves as the Board's vice chair, elected in 2022.
+Dubeck currently serves as the Board's chair, elected in 2022.
 Dubeck previously served as vice chair from 2020-2022.
-He retired from his position as medical director for Change Healthcare, King of Prussia, PA, a position in which he provides clinical support for the development and maintenance of their various software solutions for the health care industry.
+He retired from his position as medical director for Change Healthcare, King of Prussia, PA, a position in which he provided clinical support for the development and maintenance of their various software solutions for the health care industry.
 He is a 2016 inductee to the Healthcare Hall of Distinction.

 Dubeck worked previously as chief medical officer, vice president of medical policy, and regional vice president of the Utica Region at Excellus BlueCross BlueShield for more than 10 years, where he was responsible for the development and maintenance of medical policies and protocols, worked with regional and national experts to develop consensus among the medical policy committee, and oversaw implementation of policy logic, clinical editing, coding disputes and provider appeals.
 Prior to working at Excellus, Dubeck was the executive vice president at Summerhill Co. in Sherburne, N.Y., a physician services company, and served as a general internist at Slocum Dickson Medical Group in New Hartford, N.Y. for 12 years.
 Dubeck was a Major in the USAFR Medical Corps and served as Chief of Medicine at Ehrling Bergquist USAF Hospital, Offutt AFB, NE.

 Oneida County Appointment: 2019

 Wendy Waters was appointed to the Board of Trustees in 2019 by Oneida County Executive